programatorseu/React-Basics/README.md

 static for default image - -- we will have many instances and they will all shared 1 prop (default image)

+### 3.7 Managing State in Class Components

+state belong to carousel and Carousel can modiy

+props comes from sth being passed in (default props or from parent)

+pass Carousel to details